dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 [![3-13-23_16.png](/assets/images/3-17-23/3-13-23_16.png)](/assets/images/3-17-23/3-13-23_16.png)

-The first function in the script writes an execution of loader.bat to a "Document.Vbs" Lines 31-33 tell the story.
+The first function in the script writes an execution of loader.bat to a "Document.Vbs" Lines 31-33 write the file.

 As we know from looking at BT.ps1, it is respondible for launching Document.vbs.
 So now our chain looks like this: